 Sitelinks are very efficient in improving the click-through rates of Web pages.
 In a recent study, it was reported that sitelinks could boost the click-through rate for the top results by over 20%.
 For your SERP listing, you can have as many as six sitelinks associated with your URL.
 This means that your search result can take four-five times the space given to other SERP results on a desktop.
 On mobile devices, a site linked result can even take the entire screen!
 This proves to be a very effective method in improving your click-through rates.

 Helps in product awareness

-Another great advantage of sitelinks is that they are a very effective medium for generating product awareness with the users.
+Another great advantage of sitelinks is that they are an effective medium for generating product awareness with the users.
 Sitelinks can be used by businesses to link the most important pages within your website, which are also the most revenue-generating.
-In most cases, these sitelinks are the Products or Services pages on your website.
-This makes sitelinks a very effective way of making the users aware of your products and services, and subsequently, enhancing your brand awareness.
+In most cases, these sitelinks are the products or services pages on your website.
+This makes sitelinks a very effective way of making the users aware of your products and services, while subsequently, enhancing your brand awareness.